SebastianWaloszek/next_weather/README.md

 - **Web**
     - Google Chrome (Version 85)

+## Localizations

+The apps supports the following localizations with appropriate translations:
+- English
+- German
+- Polish

 ## Running the app
 If you are using Visual Studio Code you can use the predefined lunch configurations.